 Teeth have 5 surfaces and if you only brush, you are missing two sides.
 By flossing, you help to dislodge stuck food that can lead to build up and possible future gum disease.

 You also disrupt and remove plaque.
 Tooth decay and gum disease can appear if plaque is allowed to build up on teeth, or along the gum line.
 If you notice blood when you are flossing, it is a good idea to book in for a check up with your dentist.

 There are many types of floss and floss devices available on the market from the traditional wax covered thread to water jets.
 Our oral health team can help identify if you should use floss or a dental aid that can get between your teeth (such as a Pikster).

-We stock leading dental cleaning brands at Ballina Coast Dental to save you on an additional trip to the chemist after your appointment.
+We stock leading dental cleaning brands at Ballina Gentle Dental Care to save you on an additional trip to the chemist after your appointment.

 Time for that appointment?
 Book in today on (02) 6686 3810 or click the button below for .